-10. Is under the age of legal consent.
-11. Is a smoker or user of electronic cigarettes, or has used nicotine or nicotine-containing products (eg, nicotine patch) within 3 months of screening.

-12. Consumes greater than 1 glass of alcoholic beverage or equivalent per day (12 g/d) for females and 2 glasses of alcoholic beverages or equivalent per day (24 g/d) for males (Note - 1 glass is approximately equivalent to: beer [354 mL/12 ounces], wine [118 mL/4 ounces], or distilled spirits [29.5 mL/1 ounce]).
+12. Is under the age of legal consent.
+13. Is a smoker or user of electronic cigarettes and/or has used nicotine or nicotine-containing products (eg, nicotine patch) within 3 months of screening.
+14. Consumes greater than 3 glasses of alcoholic beverages (1 glass is approximately equivalent to: beer [354 mL/12 ounces], wine [118 mL/4 ounces], or distilled spirits [29.5 mL/1 ounce]) per day.
 Participants who consume more than the daily limit may be enrolled at the discretion of the investigator.
-13. Consumes excessive amounts, defined as greater than 6 servings (1 serving is approximately equivalent to 120 mg of caffeine), of coffee, tea, cola, energy drinks, or other caffeinated beverages per day.
-14. Is a regular user of cannabis or any illicit drugs or has a history of drug (including alcohol) abuse within approximately 2 years.
-Participants must have a negative drug screen prior to randomization.
-15. Presents any concern by the investigator regarding safe participation in the study or for any other reason the investigator considers the participant inappropriate for participation in the study.
-16. Is unwilling to comply with the study restrictions (see Section 5.3 for a complete summary of study restrictions).
-17. Is or has an immediate family member (eg, spouse, parent/legal guardian, sibling, or child) who is investigational site or Sponsor staff directly involved with this study.
+15. Consumes excessive amounts, defined as greater than 6 servings (1 serving is approximately equivalent to 120 mg of caffeine) of coffee, tea, cola, energy drinks, or other caffeinated beverages per day.
+16. Is a regular user of cannabis, any illicit drugs or has a history of drug (including alcohol) abuse within approximately 2 years.
+Participants must have a negative alcohol test and negative drug screen prior to randomization.
+17. Presents any concern by the investigator regarding safe participation in the study or for any other reason the investigator considers the participant inappropriate for participation in the study.
+18. Is unwilling to comply with the study restrictions (see Section 5.3 for a complete summary of study restrictions).
+19. Is or has an immediate family member (eg, spouse, parent/legal guardian, sibling, or child) who is investigational site or Sponsor staff directly involved with this study.

-5.2.2 Exclusion Criteria for Renally Impaired Participants
+5.2.2 Exclusion Criteria for Hepatically Impaired Participants